~Done the Old Way, by Hand~

 Back to Bruce's Rivendell Main Page

-History of Gear Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1946-The Present
+History of Gear Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1935-The Present, five books published, over 45 pages of website material, and still-growing!

 Back to Mazama Climbers Main Page